-(3) "Chemical restraint" means the administration of any drug to manage a vulnerable adult's behavior in a way that reduces the safety risk to the vulnerable adult or others, has the temporary effect of restricting the vulnerable adult's freedom of movement, and is not standard treatment for the vulnerable adult's medical or psychiatric condition.
-1 (4) "Consent" means express written consent granted after the 2 vulnerable adult or his or her legal representative has been fully 3 informed of the nature of the services to be offered and that the 4 receipt of services is voluntary.
+(4) "Consent" means express written consent granted after the vulnerable adult or his or her legal representative has been fully informed of the nature of the services to be offered and that the receipt of services is voluntary.

-5 (5) "Department" means the department of social and health 6 services.

-7 (6) "Facility" means a residence licensed or required to be 8 licensed under chapter 18.20 RCW, assisted living facilities; chapter 9 18.51 RCW, nursing homes; chapter 70.128 RCW, adult family homes; 10 chapter 72.36 RCW, soldiers' homes; ((or)) chapter 71A.20 RCW, 11 residential habilitation centers; or any other facility licensed or 12 certified by the department ((or the department of health)).

-(7) "Financial exploitation" means the illegal or improper use, control over, or withholding of the property, income, resources, or trust funds of the vulnerable adult by any person or entity for any person's or entity's profit or advantage other than for the vulnerable adult's profit or advantage.
-"Financial exploitation" includes, but is not limited to:

-(a) The use of deception, intimidation, or undue influence by a person or entity in a position of trust and confidence with a vulnerable adult to obtain or use the property, income, resources, or trust funds of the vulnerable adult for the benefit of a person or entity other than the vulnerable adult;

-(b) The breach of a fiduciary duty, including, but not limited to, the misuse of a power of attorney, trust, or a guardianship appointment, that results in the unauthorized appropriation, sale, or transfer of the property, income, resources, or trust funds of the vulnerable adult for the benefit of a person or entity other than the vulnerable adult; or

-30 (c) Obtaining or using a vulnerable adult's property, income, 31 resources, or trust funds without lawful authority, by a person or 32 entity who knows or clearly should know that the vulnerable adult 33 lacks the capacity to consent to the release or use of his or her 34 property, income, resources, or trust funds.

-35 (8) "Financial institution" has the same meaning as in RCW 36 30A.22.040 and 30A.22.041.
-For purposes of this chapter only, 37 "financial institution" also means a "broker-dealer" or "investment 38 adviser" as defined in RCW 21.20.005.

-(9) "Hospital" means a facility licensed under chapter 70.41 or71.12 RCW or a state hospital defined in chapter 72.23 RCW and any
+- (5) "Department" means the department of social and health services. - (6) "Facility" means a residence licensed or required to be licensed under chapter 18.20 RCW, assisted living facilities; chapter 18.51 RCW, nursing homes; chapter 70.128 RCW, adult family homes; chapter 72.36 RCW, soldiers' homes; ((or)) chapter 71A.20 RCW, residential habilitation centers; or any other facility licensed or certified by the department ((or the department of health)). - (7) "Financial exploitation" means the illegal or improper use, control over, or withholding of the property, income, resources, or trust funds of the vulnerable adult by any person or entity for any person's or entity's profit or advantage other than for the vulnerable adult's profit or advantage.
+"Financial exploitation" includes, but is not limited to: - (a) The use of deception, intimidation, or undue influence by a person or entity in a position of trust and confidence with a vulnerable adult to obtain or use the property, income, resources, or trust funds of the vulnerable adult for the benefit of a person or entity other than the vulnerable adult; - (b) The breach of a fiduciary duty, including, but not limited to, the misuse of a power of attorney, trust, or a guardianship appointment, that results in the unauthorized appropriation, sale, or transfer of the property, income, resources, or trust funds of the vulnerable adult for the benefit of a person or entity other than the vulnerable adult; or - (c) Obtaining or using a vulnerable adult's property, income, resources, or trust funds without lawful authority, by a person or entity who knows or clearly should know that the vulnerable adult lacks the capacity to consent to the release or use of his or her property, income, resources, or trust funds. - (8) "Financial institution" has the same meaning as in RCW 30A.22.040 and 30A.22.041.
+For purposes of this chapter only, "financial institution" also means a "broker-dealer" or "investment adviser" as defined in RCW 21.20.005. - (9) "Hospital" means a facility licensed under chapter 70.41 or 71.12 RCW or a state hospital defined in chapter 72.23 RCW and any

-1 employee, agent, officer, director, or independent contractor 2 thereof.

-3 (10) "Incapacitated person" means a person who is at a 4 significant risk of personal or financial harm under RCW 11.88.010(1) 5 (a), (b), (c), or (d).

-6 (11) "Individual provider" means a person under contract with the 7 department to provide services in the home under chapter 74.09 or 8 74.39A RCW.
+- 1 employee, agent, officer, director, or independent contractor 2 thereof. - 3 (10) "Incapacitated person" means a person who is at a significant risk of personal or financial harm under RCW 11.88.010(1) 5 (a), (b), (c), or (d). - (11) "Individual provider" means a person under contract with the department to provide services in the home under chapter 74.09 or 74.39A RCW.